 With an estimated 10,000 tiny homes in the U. S., the younger millennial generation is learning to live within their means by adapting to a pared-down lifestyle.
 But not everyone is suited to “living tiny.”
 Most of these homes range from 150- 400 square feet, which leaves little space for anything aside from the bare essentials.

 Do you have what it takes to live in a tiny home?
-Before we get into the advantages and disadvantages, here are some interesting statistics about owners of tiny houses:
+Before we get into the advantages and disadvantages of tiny homes, here are some interesting statistics about current owners:

 - 89% have less credit card debt than the average American